 The following chart is simple to understand.
 The left column heading is the PE, the top row is the earnings of the S&P 500, and the intersection is the price the S&P 500 would be given those two factors.

+The PE ratio says how many dollars investors will pay for one dollar of current earnings.
 When investors buy a stock (knowledgeably or not) they are buying a stream of earnings.
 When people are more risk averse, they will want more current earnings per dollar.
 The prior blog discusses historic trends in PE at market highs and lows.

 As I hinted before, either investors must have an historically unprecedented appetite for stocks in a bear market (PE usually ends below 10), or earnings have to ramp up in an unprecedented manor to justify current levels, or a combination of both.